chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Compliance scanning
 ===================================================================

 Allows nodes to execute infrastructure tests or compliance profiles as part of the chef-client runs.
-For more details see the `Compliance scanning w/ Chef Automate guide </integrate_compliance_chef_automate>`_.
+For more details, see :doc:`Compliance scanning w/ Chef Automate guide </integrate_compliance_chef_automate>`.

 Troubleshooting
 ===================================================================